28 min read

 Text Structure

-Use Your Target Keyword In The First 100 Words
+Use Your Target Keyword in the First 100 Words

 Use Internal Links